Achievable logoAchievable logo

 Section of human brain tissue with a cysticercus (H&E stained).
 The scolex (arrow) and bladder wall (darts) are indicated.

-Diagnosis of Taeniasis: Laboratory diagnosis is by demonstration of tapeworm eggs in stool samples.
-There may be a history of passing tapeworm segments in the stool.
-Antigen detection is by ELISA while antibody by ELISA, indirect haemagglutination and indirect immunofluorescence.
+Diagnosis of Taeniasis: Laboratory diagnosis is made by demonstrating tapeworm eggs in stool samples.
+There may also be a history of passing tapeworm segments in stool.
+Antigen detection can be done by ELISA, while antibody detection can be done by ELISA, indirect haemagglutination, and indirect immunofluorescence.
 PCR and DNA probes can be used for molecular diagnosis.
-Neurocysticercosis is diagnosed by ELISA and csf Immunoblot for antibodies as well as antigen in csf by ELISA.
-Tissue biopsy will show cysticerci.
-CT scan and MRI will show solitary or multiple calcified intracranial lesions/ cysts.

 Taenia egg